Vicious Circle (band): Rue Morgue years

 Rue Morgue were formed by Lindsay and Rumincik in 1991 as an "eclectic mix of hardcore punk, death metal and skate-core."
 Other members were Danny O'Callaghan on drums, Gary Proghoulis on bass guitar and Peter on guitar.
 They provided the track, "Romance of Death", for the Various Artists' compilation Redrum (June 1993) via the Australian branch of Roadrunner Records.
 Soul Museum, their debut album, was issued late in 1993 via Def Records.
 A second album, Freak Nation, followed in January 1995 but Lindsay and Rumincik re-established Vicious Circle in mid-year.

 Reformation and later years

 With Vicious Circle's reformation they released a compilation album, Reactivate, in July 1995 on Def Records.
 They followed with a four-track EP of new material, Fixated, on Spent Records/Shock Records in March 1993.
 Internal Headstrength, their first album after the reunion, appeared in June 1996 with Lindsay and Rumincik joined by Gary on guitar, Chris Arnott on bass guitar (ex-Buttjuice) and Stu on drums.
 Their next album, Perfect World Disaster, was issued via Resist Records in 1999.
-For the album, Born Yesterday (2006), the line-up was Lindsay, Proghoulis, Rumincik and Daniel Ostojic.
-By Don't Lose It (2012) Lindsay was joined by Adam Shirley on guitar and vocals and Ash Newman on drums.
+For the album, Born Yesterday (2006), the line-up was Lindsay, Proghoulis, Lygnos, Squires and Williams.
+By Don't Lose It (2012) Lindsay was joined by Adam Shirley on guitar and vocals and Heath on drums, with Mano returning for the USA and Asia tours.

+In 2024, Paul Lindsay and Adam Shirley formed the Melbourne hardcore punk band Copulaters, which has since received positive coverage in the punk and hardcore music press.